mcfrith/last-genotype/README.md

 # last-genotype

-This program identifies nucleotide substitutions relative to a reference genome, from [LAST](http://last.cbrc.jp/) alignments of DNA (or RNA) reads.
+This program identifies substitutions relative to a reference genome, from alignments of DNA (or RNA) reads.
+It was designed for long, error-prone reads (e.g. nanopore, PacBio).
+Example output:

+    chr7   1234000   AG
+    chr7   1235000   CT

+This means that one of the (maternal and paternal) chromosomes 7 has `A` at position 1234000 and `C` at 1235000, while the other has `G` at 1234000 and `T` at 1235000.

+`last-genotype` can also classify the reads by which (maternal or paternal) chromosome they are from.

 # Install